One of the best things about being a climber is that you’ll never run out of things to plan for.

 Nearly all climbing injuries are preventable and if you’re someone who gets injured often, then you’re doing it wrong.

 Take time before you hang off your fingers to warm up.
 Get the blood flowing and stretch those muscles.
-You don’t want to sit 2018 out on the bench.

 6. Take a friend climbing